 The effects of recent disasters and other incidents have highlighted the need for better identification and planning for individuals most at risk for adverse health outcomes during or following a disaster.
 At-risk or vulnerable populations are often defined as groups whose unique needs may not be fully integrated into planning for disaster response.
-These populations include, but are not limited to, those who are physically or mentally disabled, blind, deaf, hard-of-hearing, cognitively impaired, or mobility challenged.
-Also included in this group are those who are non-English (or not fluent) speakers, geographically or culturally isolated, medically or chemically dependent, homeless, frail elderly and children.
+These populations include, but are not limited to, persons with physical, cognitive or developmental disabilities.
+Also included in this group are persons with limited English proficiency, geographically or culturally isolated, medically or chemically dependent, homeless, frail elderly and children.

 Meeting the needs of vulnerable populations during or following a disaster is a key component of public health and medical preparedness planning.
 It is important to understand the nature of the vulnerabilities that put individuals more at-risk, develop better methods for identification, and identify strategies for meeting those needs during disasters to enhance existing plans.